[Above] Marco Island Organic Series

 How I prepared the MIO Series canvas…

 I took large sheets of heavy canvas (#12 – similar to canvas on sailing boats) into the Gulf of Mexico and soaked them in seawater.
-I then dragged them onto the shore and, in the sand, using water-based, non-toxic acrylic paints, painted lavishly on them while rubbing organic matter, sand, detritus, into the paint.
+I then dragged them onto the shore and, in the sand, using water-based, non-toxic acrylic paints, painted lavishly on them while rubbing organic matter, sand, and detritus, into the paint.
 Then drag them back into the surf and do it again and again…at least 4 more times.

 I then cut them into pieces.
 (Man, did my wife’s sewing scissors love cutting through sand!
 Wonder if she noticed?
 Shhhh.)
 Further, I would then cut the pieces again into fairly rectangular or square shapes and dry them flat in the sun.